-- The script lab10.m sets up the problem (toy dataset) and plots various figures. - The function linsvmtrain.m trains a linear SVM (taking input vectors in D dimensions); it handles both the optimal separating hyperplane case and the soft margin hyperplane case.
+- The scripts lab10_linsvm.m and lab10_kersvm.m set up the problem (toy dataset with linear and kernel SVM, respectively) and plot various figures.
+The actual SVM algorithms are implemented in the functions below. - The function linsvmtrain.m trains a linear SVM (taking input vectors in D dimensions); it handles both the optimal separating hyperplane case and the soft margin hyperplane case.
 See also the function linsvm.m. - The function svm2train.m trains a nonlinear (kernel) SVM (taking input vectors in D dimensions).
 See also the function svm2.m.